Dr Helen Finch

 Profile

-I was educated at the Universities of Dublin and Glasgow, and taught at the Universities of Dublin, Ulster and Liverpool.
-I have been teaching at the University of Leeds since 2009, where I have held various teaching, leadership and research roles including Academic Fellow (2010-2014) and Director of Student Education for the School of Languages, Cultures and Societies (2014-2017).
-I am also active as a UCU rep and in the University LGBT+ staff network.
+I have worked at the University of Leeds since 2009, where I have held various teaching, leadership and research roles including Director of Student Education for the School of Languages, Cultures and Societies (2014–2017), Director of the Centre for Pedagogic Research in the Arts (PRiA, 2020–2023), and Director of German (2022-2024).
+I am also a member of the LCS Equality and Inclusion committee and the University LGBT+ staff network.

 Research interests

-I am currently working on a major second monograph, entitled 'Holocaust Literature in German: Canon, Witness, Remediation'.
+My monograph, entitled German-Jewish Life Writing in the Aftermath of the Holocaust: Beyond Testimony, appeared with Camden House in 2023.
 This monograph focusses on the literary aftermath of witnessing in the wake of the Holocaust.
-It examines the transnational literary careers of five German-Jewish literary witnesses to the Holocaust, looking at the way that canonisation, exclusion from the canon, and a lifetime of witnessing are reflected in their later literary work.
-I am also currently completing an article about queer Holocaust memory.
+It examines the transnational literary careers of four German-Jewish literary witnesses to the Holocaust, H. G. Adler, Fred Wander, Edgar Hilsenrath and Ruth Klüger, looking at the way that emotion, exclusion from the canon, and a lifetime of witnessing are reflected in their later literary work.

 Recent postgraduate projects supervised include:

-Alexandru Bar: "The double identity of Tristan Tzara and Marcel Janco - the archives of an identity issue" ( Performing the Jewish Archive Project PhD Student 2015-2018)
+- Alexandru Bar: "The double identity of Tristan Tzara and Marcel Janco - the archives of an identity issue" (Performing the Jewish Archive Project PhD 2015–2018)

 - Gender and politics in German literature